-- 4. Press the Open Config softkey twice and wait while NMMGR opens a configuration file. - 5.
-Enter a node name and press the Save Data softkey. - 6.
-Press the Go to DTS softkey to display the DTS configuration screen. - 7.
-Tab to the third field and enter the physical path of the network interface card the DTCs will be connected to, then press the Save Data softkey. - 8.
-Press the Go to UPS Port softkey and at the UPS Port screen, verify that the LDEV number is correct, the Parity Checking option is set to none, and the baud rate to 1200.
-Make any changes to this screen if it is necessary to correct the values. - 9.
+- f.
 Press the Save Data softkey to save your UPS Port configuration.
-(Note that the upper right corner of the screen will change from Data: N to Data: Y.) - 10.
-Press Prior Screen twice and at the Main screen, press Utility. - 11.At the Utility screen, press Validate Link/DTS to cross-validate the DTC configuration with the SYSGEN configuration. - 12.Once validation is complete, press Prior Screen three times and at the Open Configuration File screen, press Exit Program to exit NMMGR. - 13.
+(Note that the upper right corner of the screen will change from Data: N to Data: Y.) - g.
+Press Prior Screen twice and at the Main screen, press Utility. - h.
+At the Utility screen, press Validate Link/DTS to validate the NMCONFIG file and to cross-validate the DTC configuration with the SYSGEN configuration of group CONFIG.SYS. - i.
+Once validation is complete, press Prior Screen three times and at the Open Configuration File screen, press Exit Program to exit NMMGR. - j.
 Reboot the system to make the new configuration effective.